FIFSAK/BC_FINAL_Voting_App/README.md

 You should have MetaMask extention installed for that example.

-It also should have some test Ethers to pay for transactions.
+It also should have some test BNB to pay for transactions.